lorentzforces/blue-prints-notes/verbatim-snippets/miscellaneous-found-notes.md

 ### Room 46 blackmail letter

 This secret room is not as secure as you thought we have your letters.
 8 letters 8 payments 100 gold instructions to follow

+### Short note in Dovecote

+_(after student correspondence from Mary to her mother)_

+We are returning east and should arrive on tuesday.

+if coast is not clear, lower the FD _(unsure here, FD/SD/LD?)_ to warn us